What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 Let me give you a few real-life examples of what I’m talking about – right out of my living room.
 Don’t worry, you won’t be impressed, I promise.
 Prepare to feel like a sister.

 Example #1: The Real-World Christmas Tree

 On the left, the perfect Better Homes and Gardens Christmas tree.

 On the right, the tree we had up last year.
 It’s two-feet tall, placed high on a shelf, protected from tiny hands, but decorated by tiny hands.
 And don’t miss the festive meerkat placed randomly in the bottom corner—for good measure.

 Example #2: The Real-World Nativity Set

 Or take the ideal Christmas nativity scene: a minimalistic wooden depiction of Christ’s birth.
 Just gorgeous, right?
 (BTW, you can find it here.)
 Now compare that amazing piece of artwork with one of our various nativity scenes (on the right).

 - When your family Christmas photo shoot looks more like the outtake reel, enjoy the funny faces!

-- When your toddler wants to help wrap the gifts, forget what people think of the final product.
+- When your toddler wants to help wrap the gifts, forget about what other people will think of the final product.
 Make a memory.

-- When the roast beast gets a bit burnt (or the Grinch steals it), thank God for takeout and have a good laugh (and another one of those chocolate mint truffles that, hallelujah, turned out okay).
+- When the roast beast gets a bit burnt, thank God for takeout and have a good laugh (and another one of those chocolate mint truffles that, hallelujah, turned out okay).